Shak1011/Prog-Black-Summative-2/README.md

 * Learn how to intergrate rust code within Javascript

 ## Entry 5- 07/04/2023
 This week I finished my Hashing algorithm by using SHA-2.
 However rather than a file I just Hash the password the user entered then converted the output from hex to characters and the characters are what I store in the database.
+This can be seen in the file Rust Tutorial under the title Hashing.

 ### Objectives For Next Week
 * Learn how to intergrate rust code within Javascript